WakiMak/trentent.github.io-forked/_posts/2014-11-23-slow-citrix-web-interface-5-4-on-aspx-pages-or-how-to-load-test-your-wi.md

 </div>

 <div>
-  Since I&#8217;m testing from one computer I then used the following command to start all my clients:
+  Since I'm testing from one computer I then used the following command to start all my clients:
 </div>

 <div>
 </div>

 <div>
-  for /l %A IN (1,1,20) do (start &#8220;&#8221; wcclient.exe localhost)
+  for /l %A IN (1,1,20) do (start "" wcclient.exe localhost)
 </div>

 <div>